spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 Yes, I could do that.
 I could [crash my process gracefully][must-shutdown] instead of letting it just crash.
 But its still a crash no matter what lipstick you put on it.
-With thousands of users, 0.5% hitting a throwing path means over 50 process shutdowns and most likely denial of service.
+It still results with a inoperative worker.
+With thousands of requests, 0.5% hitting a throwing path means over 50 process shutdowns and most likely denial of service.

+And guess what a user that hits an error does?
+Starts repeatedly refreshing the page, thats what.
+The horror!

 Promises are exception safe.
 If an unhandled exception happens in one of the `.then` callbacks, only that promise chain will die.
 I can also attach an error